urasayanoglu/electronics_workshop_2024/Lab6/Lab6_Instructions.md

 - [I2C LCD Arduino Tutorial](https://www.makerguides.com/character-i2c-lcd-arduino-tutorial/)

-Header pins should be already attached to the display, so you can skip the “soldering pins to the display” –part.
+Header pins should be already attached to the display, so you can skip the “soldering pins to the display”

 **NOTE:** You only need to do either Part A or Part B, depending on which course you are attending!

 ### Part A (For basics of programming microcontrollers)
 Using an LCD display, an NTC thermistor and a light-dependent resistor (LDR), build a device that shows the temperature and the light intensity reading on the display.
 The device should have either continuous update for values or a switch so that the readings are updated when the switch is pushed.
 There should also be a switch to change the temperature reading between Celsius and Fahrenheit.

 ### Part B (For programming microcontrollers)